Did she or didn’t she? That is the (first) question.

 There’s also range and ambition in the score.
 I found Lizzie most effective in its softer moments, including a lovely Shaker-style hymn toward the end of the second act.
 The quieter music also reveals the high caliber of all four voices here.
 The louder sections—which make up most of the show—are more generic, and lyrics are sometimes lost in a tidal wave of amplification.

 Director Kate Galvin’s clever production deftly straddles the musical theater / rock concert divide, and the ensemble (Alex Keiper is Lizzie; the other actors are Cara Noel Antosca, Meredith Beck, and Rachel Brennan) give their all to the material, as does the excellent band (directed by keyboardist Dan Kazemi).

 But there’s not much in the score here that lives on in memory or illuminates the story.
 The cool factor is high, but the hipster overlay ultimately waters down the most interesting aspects of the legend.
 What made Lizzie herself into a celebrity (which she unquestionably was, at least in yellow journalism terms) was that she seemed so ordinary and well-behaved.
-As she’s portrayed here, in constant vocal overdrive and wearing her anger like a tattoo, we only wonder why Lizzie waited so long.
+As she’s portrayed here, in constant vocal overdrive and wearing her anger like a tattoo, we only wonder why she waited so long.

 Lizzie plays through January 29.
 For more information, visit the 11th Hour Theatre website.